gaboesquivel/about-lift/readme.md

-*This is a work in progress, feel free to chip in.
-Everyone is welcome!*

 Watch [The ERA of DACs](https://www.youtube.com/watch?v=ClJSLwoBtCc) Keynote video if you are not familiar with this new type of organization.

 # The Pura Vida Decentralized Autonomous Community